A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Taming of Infrared Divergences in Quarkonium BSE Solutions

 \subsection{Axial vector bottomonia}

-We search for $h_b(n)$ spectra by reflecting the changes in the BSE according to the bound state quantum numbers.
-The interaction kernel of the BSE has been taken to be identical to the vector BSE in considered approximations up to the phase describing fluctuations.
-This term now reads $\delta=\delta_0 \sin 2\pi \frac{Q-9.6}{1.12}$ where $Q$ is again the mass of the meson bound state.
-The period is taken identical to the previous case, assuming its origin in the Yang-Mills part of the QCD interaction.
+We searched for the $h_b(n)$ spectra by reflecting the changes in propagator products in the BSE according to the bound state quantum numbers.
+The BSE interaction kernel was taken to be exactly identical to the vector BSE in the considered approximations.
+Since the interaction structure differs beyond the LR, it is reasonable to permit a change in the constant phase in our perturbation, given by $\delta=\delta_0 \sin 2\pi \frac{Q-9.6}{1.12}$ where $Q$ is the meson bound state mass again.
+We assume the origin of the period is in the Yang-Mills part of the QCD interaction and take it to be the same as in the previous case.

-We compare the obtained result for CBSE with the experimental data in the Tab \ref{bulka}.
-There are no missing states when compared to the existing experiments.
-The first and the the fifth BSE components are plotted against the relative (imaginary) energy in the Fig. \ref{wave2}.
-Unlike to the vectors, the function$\Gamma_5$ is not negligible, it can dominate over $\Gamma_1$.
-Assuming that the first component does not disappear completely, we use the auxiliary normalization (\ref{normalization}) again.
+We compare the results obtained for CBSE with the experimental data in the Tab \ref{bulka2}.
+When the true minima of the error are considered, there are no missing states below the threshold, and the error is small $\sigma^2\simeq 10^{-5}$.
+We show the first and the fifth BSE component against the relative (imaginary) energy in the right panel of the Fig \ref{vobr1}.
+Unlike vectors, the function$\Gamma_5$ is not negligible, it can dominate over $\Gamma_1$.

-Once again, the sensitivity to the proposed fluctuation is tested and the axial vector BSE is solved with $\delta_0=0.15$ (CQ1) and $\delta_0=0.3$ (CQ2) now for the identical coupling $\lambda=5.972$ for simplicity.
-Within a small scan step we observe the doubling of the solutions, i.e. there are two very close solutions instead of one.
-While the observed difference is comparable to the width of the individual states, the phenomenon is more likely related to weaknesses in the method and it is used to estimate the systematic error (shown only for CQ1).
-We do not show the LR result for axial vectors, since it clearly agrees with CBSE within the estimated error.
-Doubling has not been observed for $Y$ mesons, where we expect the numerical error is substantially reduced when compared to axial vectors.
+We demonstrate the sensitivity to the suggested fluctuating term and solve the axial vector BSE with $\delta_0=0.15$ $\delta_0=0.3$ now for the identical coupling $\lambda=5.972$ for simplicity.
+The calculated spectra are shown in the in the first and the second column of the Tab \ref{bulka2} respectively.
+Within a small scanning step, we observe the doubling of solutions; that is, there are two very close solutions instead of one.
+Although the difference is comparable to the width of each state, this phenomenon is likely related to the weakness of our iteration/integration numerical method or the inadequacy of our basis choice, rather than to the physics of resonances.
+This effect requires further study, and we use it to estimate the systematic error in our case.
+We do not show the LR result for axial vectors since it plainly agrees with the CBSE result within the estimated error.